svenvc/docs/zinc/zinc-websockets-paper.md

-HTTP, one of the main technologies of the internet, defines a communication protocol between a client and a server where the initiative of the communication lies with the client and each interaction consists of a client request and a server repsonse.
+HTTP, one of the main technologies of the internet, defines a communication protocol between a client and a server where the initiative of the communication lies with the client and each interaction consists of a client request and a server response.
-When correctly implemented and used, HTTP is enormeously scaleable and very flexible.
+When correctly implemented and used, HTTP is enormously scaleable and very flexible.

-With the arrival of advanved Web applications mimicing regular desktop applications with rich user interfaces, as well as mobile Web applications, it became clear that HTTP was not suitable or not a great fit for two use cases:
+With the arrival of advanced Web applications mimicking regular desktop applications with rich user interfaces, as well as mobile Web applications, it became clear that HTTP was not suitable or not a great fit for two use cases:

 - when the server wants to take the initiative and send the client a message
-- when the client wants to send (many) (possibly asynchroneous) short messages with little overhead
+- when the client wants to send (many) (possibly asynchronous) short messages with little overhead

 In the HTTP protocol, the server cannot take the initiative to send a message, the only workaround is for the client to do some form of polling.